 - Refer to "Appendix A Parameters" for information on all parameters for VCI.
 Refer also to default value for each parameter and details such as specification range in the same chapter.
 Refer to "Server Configuration" under "Server Administration" in the PostgreSQL documentation for information on shared_preload_libraries, session_preload_libraries, and max_worker_processes.

-11.1.3.2 Installing the Extensions
+10.1.3.2 Installing the Extensions

 Execute CREATE EXTENSION to install the VCI and pg_prewarm extensions.
 Both extensions need to be installed for each database.
-Also, extensions can only be installed on the public schema by a superuser.

 - Installing VCI

 '''

 db01=# CREATE EXTENSION vci;

 '''

 - Installing pg_prewarm